blitz-research/blitz-research.github.io/about.md

 permalink: /about/
 ---

-Monkey2 is a new programming language designed for cross-platform game and utility creation.
+Monkey2 is a new programming language currently under development designed for creating cross-platform apps and games.

 Monkey2 features a clean, clear syntax that is largely self-documenting.
 For example, here is how you declare a class in monkey2: